Ways To Support Your Child During These Anxious Times

 Try not to show personal anxiety and to be calm.

-Parents and carers get anxious too!
-We worry about the impact of coronavirus on the world and on those we love.
+Parents and carers get anxious, too!
+We still worry about the impact of COVID on the world and on those we love.
 We know that children are good at noticing when others around them are anxious and will watch others' behaviour to work out whether they should be anxious themselves.

 Learn to listen